WASEC Social Enterprise Awards

 FAQs:

 1. Who can nominate for the WASEC Social Enterprise Awards?
-Anyone can submit a nomination – whether you’re an individual, organisation, or the social enterprise itself – as long as the nominee operates in Western Australia.
-If they’re not yet a WASEC member, our team will be happy to guide them through the membership process.
+Anyone can submit a nomination until Monday May 12th – whether you’re an individual, organisation, or the social enterprise itself – as long as the nominee operates in Western Australia.

-8. When is the awards ceremony?
-The awards ceremony will take place on Thursday, 19 June 2025.
+10. When and where is the awards ceremony?
+The awards ceremony and dinner will take place on Thursday, 19 June 2025 at Perth City Farm from 5.30-10pm.
+All finalists receive a complimentary ticket to the event.